JanelChumley/Relational_Databases/README.md

 # Relational_Databases
-SQL and Python code from my CS327E at UT-Austin
+I took a course on relational databases at UT-Austin in Fall 2016.
+Here's my SQL and Python scripts from the labs.